Otter Tail (NASDAQ:OTTR) Issues FY24 Earnings Guidance

-Otter Tail (NASDAQ:OTTR – Get Free Report) issued an update on its FY24 earnings guidance on Tuesday morning.
-The company provided EPS guidance of $6.23-6.53 for the period, compared to the consensus EPS estimate of $5.30.
+Otter Tail (NASDAQ:OTTR – Get Free Report) updated its FY24 earnings guidance on Tuesday.
+The company provided earnings per share guidance of $6.23-6.53 for the period, compared to the consensus earnings per share estimate of $5.30.

 Otter Tail Stock Performance

-Otter Tail (NASDAQ:OTTR – Get Free Report) last posted its quarterly earnings data on Tuesday, February 13th.
-The utilities provider reported $1.25 earnings per share for the quarter, beating the consensus estimate of $1.22 by $0.03.
-The firm had revenue of $314.31 million during the quarter, compared to analysts’ expectations of $300.60 million.
+Otter Tail (NASDAQ:OTTR – Get Free Report) last issued its quarterly earnings results on Tuesday, February 13th.
+The utilities provider reported $1.25 earnings per share for the quarter, beating analysts’ consensus estimates of $1.22 by $0.03.
 Otter Tail had a net margin of 21.81% and a return on equity of 21.64%.
-During the same quarter last year, the company posted $1.00 EPS.
+The business had revenue of $314.31 million during the quarter, compared to analyst estimates of $300.60 million.
+During the same quarter last year, the business posted $1.00 earnings per share.
 On average, analysts forecast that Otter Tail will post 5.28 EPS for the current year.

 Otter Tail Corporation, together with its subsidiaries, engages in electric utility, manufacturing, and plastic pipe businesses in the United States.
 It operates through three segments: Electric, Manufacturing, and Plastics.
 The Electric segment produces, transmits, distributes, and sells electric energy in Minnesota, North Dakota, and South Dakota; and operates as a participant in the Midcontinent Independent System Operator markets.